ardalis/SmartEnum/README.md

 ### Description

 When a description is provided using the optional constructor argument it is returned by the `Description` property.
 If no description was provided, the `Description` property returns the name.
-Descriptions useful when you need to provide a list of options to a user and the names are not suffieciently descriptive; for instance in a dropdown list.
+Descriptions are useful when you need to provide a list of options to a user and the names are not suffieciently descriptive; for instance in a dropdown list.

 ### List